 When Charlotte moved to India, she rescued a Marwari horse that would catapult her life onto a newfound path.
 She would go on to introduce bitless riding at competitions and educate people about horse welfare in India.
-This finally led to the first natural horsemanship program in India.
+This finally led to one of the first natural horsemanship programs in India.

 Author: Charlotte Kingsman

 The Marwari Mare that Started Our Journey

 Every day on our way to the stables we used to see a young-looking, black mare hobbled to a tree.
 The tree was next to a brick factory where dozens of mules and donkeys pulled carts full of bricks.
 My husband, at the wheel, would slow down the car for us to get a better look as we tried to assess her condition.
 She was considered a royal breed by tradition.
 Historically the Marwari are faithful steeds carrying warriors to war, which is why she was spared hard labor.
 She wasn’t starved, which was a relief, but she had mange all over her mane and tail.
 The most worrying part was that she was tied up all day long.

 The Rescue Begins